-Our academic curriculum offers a full range of course selections in the areas of mathematics, sciences, languages and social sciences, while giving you the flexibility to be fully engaged in your arts major.
-Students must balance a rigorous academic workload with numerous extra curricular performances.
+Our academic curriculum offers a full range of course selections in the areas of mathematics, science, languages and social science, while providing flexibility to be fully engaged in an arts major.
+Students must balance a rigorous academic workload with numerous extra curricular activities.

 Students graduate with an Ontario Secondary School Diploma and are very successful in gaining admission to post-secondary institutions, including universities, colleges and arts schools.
 Over 80 per cent of our students pursue post-secondary studies at the university level in such disciplines as: engineering, music, life sciences, visual arts, economics, philosophy, journalism, drama and film.
 Etobicoke School of the Arts is very well known in North America and Europe.
 In May 2010, the Fraser Institute named ESA the top academic school in the GTA.
 Our students also excelled on the Provincial Grade 10 Literacy Test and on the Grade 9 EQAO Results.

-Students major in dance, drama, film, music (band or strings), music theatre or visual arts.
-Students work with our committed staff in an exciting and dynamic curriculum tailored to each art.
-The learning environment is vibrant, engaging, welcoming and extremely busy.
+Students major in Dance, Drama, Film, Music Band or Strings, Music Theatre or Contemporary Art.
+Students work with our staff in exciting and dynamic environments known for being vibrant, engaging, welcoming and extremely busy.
 Students must study a minimum of two special interest art credits in Grades 9 to 11 and can opt for one art credit in Grade 12.

 Program Selection Requirements

 Students need 30 credits to graduate.
 All students in grades 9 to 11 inclusive will be expected to take a full program of eight credits each year.
 Course changes can be made only until the end of September.
 Grade 12 students must take a minimum of six credits.
 See Program Requirements by Grade for specific details.
 If you have any questions, please visit Student Services.

 This year, we are a year-long school with a day 1, day 2 timetable.
 Next year, we will be semestered.